openclimatedata/australia-quarterly-emissions/README.md

 Data from the report
 [“Quarterly Update of Australia’s National Greenhouse Gas Inventory: September 2021”](https://www.industry.gov.au/data-and-publications/national-greenhouse-gas-inventory-quarterly-update-september-2021)

-CSV versions of the quarterly emissions data available form the [Department of Industry, Science, Energy and Resources](https://www.industry.gov.au/).
+CSV versions of the quarterly emissions data available from the [Department of Industry, Science, Energy and Resources](https://www.industry.gov.au/).

 This repository provides a conversion to CSV files of the data